Sustainable & Climate Friendly Farming

 At Brown Cow Organics, we constantly endeavour to produce food to enhance the environment and to combat climate change.
 We are most unusual in that we have one cow that not only produces milk, but also a beef calf.

 Our farm is accelerating in its approach of combating climate change by planting fields with a wide plant mix of grasses and herbs.
 In using drought resistant, deep rooting plants, the soil can maintain a far healthier microscopic soil biome, which in turn supports healthier more productive plants.
 As our animals consume this wide variety of plants, the meat and milk produced is then more beneficial for us to consume.

 Our farm is an Ornithologist’s dream, and we are embarking on a yearlong study with the British Institute of Ornithology to research the variety of birdlife present.
 Additional expertise is recording the bats, bees, butterflies, insects, fauna and flora along the way.

 A family of four little owls flew their nest in the summer, herons drift through the valley streams whilst buzzards circle high in the sky and the diverse grassland is a movement of colour as butterflies flutter and bees diligently gather nectar.

-Paper tape is used to seal boxes, and last but not least, we are encouraging all our wholesalers to take deliveries in reusable plastic trays as the vast amount of cardboard utilised within the food industry is of great concern; not least because the source is from trees.
+Paper tape is used to seal our cardboard boxes.
+We are also encouraging all our wholesalers to take deliveries in reusable plastic trays as the vast amount of cardboard utilised within the food industry is of great concern to us as cardboard is sourced from trees.